-\\\\\ [x] Please mark your votes as in this example.
-THIS PROXY WILL BE VOTED AS SPECIFIED.
-IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED "FOR" PROPOSALS 1 AND 2. \ \\\\\ FOR WITHHELD 1.
-Election of Nominees: Daniel B. Burke, James E. Burke, Ralph E. Gomory, Donald R. Keough , and Directors Barbara Scott Preiskel (Check only one box) For all nonimees (except as stockholder may indicate below) - -----FOR AGAINST ABSTAIN 2.
-To transact such other business as may properly come before said [] [] [] meeting or any adjournment thereof.
-I will attend the meeting.
-Please sign exactly as name appears hereon.
-Joint owners should each sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If the signor is a corporation please sign full corporate name by duly authorized officer.
+[X] PLEASE MARK YO VOTES AS IN TH EXAMPLE.
+GIVE THIS PROXY WILL BE FIED.
+IF NO DIRECTION IS ROPOSALS 1 AND 2.
+1. Election of Directors (Check only one box) HELD Nominees: Daniel B. Burk Burke, Donald R. Keough Scott Preiskel all nominees (exce indicate below) pt as stockholde 2. such other business as may properly come before said meeting or any adjournment Please sign exactly as na hereon.
+Joint owners should When signing as attorney, administrator, trustee or please give full title as su signer is a corporation, p full corporate name by duly officer. each sign. executor, guardian, ch.
+If the lease sign authorized - SIGNATURE(S) D